$0 Philippines → Canada Express Entry Guide — Quick-Start Checklist

 4. CES (Comparative Education Service, University of Toronto)

-Cost consideration: Each evaluation costs approximately PHP 12,500 (CAD 220-300).
+Cost consideration: WES's immigration Document-by-Document ECA fee is CAD 220; other providers' fees vary.
 Getting it wrong and needing to re-evaluate with a different organization means paying twice.
 The evaluator selection should be a deliberate decision based on your specific academic profile.

 Strategy 2: Master's Degree Pathway (If Already Completed or In Progress)